hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 | - Node 2 | 10.20.2.2    |
 | - Node 3 | 10.20.2.3    |

+TODO: mention addresses?

+Further details about the IP addressing and routing are omitted here.

+The domain names are shown in the following table:

 | Entity   | DNS Name                |  DNS Name Alias      |
 |----------|-------------------------|----------------------|
 | Network  | network.lan             |                      |